twilio-professional-services/plugin-chat-sms-transfer/README.md

 After running the suggested next step with a meaningful name and description, navigate to the [Plugins Dashboard](https://flex.twilio.com/admin/) to review your recently deployed and released plugin.
 Confirm that the latest version is enabled for your contact center.

-You are all set to test chat and sms transfers on your Flex instance!
+You are all set to test Chat and SMS transfers on your Flex application!

 ---